 Lee Rubin Collins is known for her advocacy to keep fertility treatment accessible and legal.
 A former big-firm litigator, Lee joined the Board of RESOLVE in 2002.
 Soon, threats to reproductive medicine began to materialize, first from the President’s Council on Bioethics, and then from the “embryo-personhood” movement.
-Mobilizing with RESOLVE and grassroots volunteers to repel these threats in states around the country became Lee’s foremost focus.
+Lee mobilized with RESOLVE and grassroots volunteers in states around the country to successfully repel these threats.
 She also co-wrote the bill to expand Massachusetts infertility insurance that became law in 2010; served as Chair of RESOLVE’s Board of Directors; and twice chaired RESOLVE’s Washington, D.C.
 Advocacy Day.

-Lee was proud to participate as a member of the Ethics Committee of the American Society for Reproductive Medicine for two terms, 2014-2019.
-In 2019, she was elected to ASRM’s Board of Directors.
+Lee served on the Ethics Committee of the American Society for Reproductive Medicine for two terms, 2014-2019.
+In 2019, she was elected to ASRM’s Board of Directors as a member-at-large.
+Since completing her term in 2022, she has remained involved in ASRM’s work to promote research integrity.
 She has also served on the boards of the New England Fertility Society, RESOLVE of the Bay State, and The Howard and Georgeanna Jones Foundation in Virginia.
 She has published papers, has given talks — including a TEDx talk, “Infertility and Politics” — and has received awards, including RESOLVE’s Hope Award for Advocacy.
 In 2014, she was honored to be the recipient of its Barbara Eck Founder’s Award.

 She began her career at Ropes & Gray in Boston, becoming one of the firm’s first women litigation partners and having attended Harvard College and Harvard Law School.
 After a lengthy battle with secondary infertility, Lee decided to leave law and devote her energies to infertility awareness, equity, and policy change.